Big Twelve (Brazilian football): Paraná State clubs

 as well as the first club to carry an expression title in its state.
-Athletico Paranaense also won the title of Copa do Brasil, which Botafogo did not win, and also Copa Sudamericana (or another of its predecessors), which Flamengo, Fluminense, Vasco da Gama, Grêmio, Atlético Mineiro, Cruzeiro, Corinthians, Palmeiras and Santos did not win.
+Athletico Paranaense also won the title of Copa do Brasil, which Botafogo did not win, and also Copa Sudamericana (or another of its predecessors), which Fluminense, Grêmio and Corinthians did not win.
 While Coritiba was runner-up of Copa do Brasil twice, in 2011 and 2012.

 Other clubs

 Like the Big Twelve and Bahia, Coritiba and Athletico Paranaense, the clubs Guarani, Portuguesa, Goiás, Sport and Vitória were also members of the Clube dos 13, composed by the most important and traditional clubs during its active period.

 Guarani, the 1978 Campeonato Brasileiro Série A champion and Sport, the 1987 Campeonato Brasileiro Série A champion, are the other Campeonato Brasileiro Série A champions outside the Big Twelve, also the latter being the 2008 Copa do Brasil champion.
 In 1979 Copa Libertadores, Guarani reached the semi-finals of the competition.
 And Sport's best appearances in international competitions were the round of 16 in the 2009 Copa Libertadores and the quarter-finals of the 2017 Copa Sudamericana.

 Goiás and Vitória spent mostly of the previous seasons on the second division, but achieved good results in the last years.
 Goiás was the 2010 Copa Sudamericana runner-up, and Vitoria was the 1993 Campeonato Brasileiro Série A and 2010 Copa do Brasil runner-up.

 Portuguesa is historically one of the strongest teams in São Paulo (state), winning two Torneio Rio–São Paulo, the only team outside G-12 to win the competition.
 In addition, it has the same number of titles as Fluminense (2), and one more title than São Paulo and Flamengo (both have only 1).
 Portuguesa was also the 1996 Campeonato Brasileiro Série A runner-up.
 After the "Héverton Case", in 2013, the team has been relegated to the second division, further being relegated two times straight.

 During the early 2000s, São Caetano got noticed in both national and international media after being runner-up of 2002 Copa Libertadores, the most important tournament in South America.
 They lost the final to Paraguay club Olimpia on penalty shootouts.
 They were also runner-up in both 2000 Campeonato Brasileiro Série A and 2001 Campeonato Brasileiro Série A.

 After the Red Bull took over the control of the 1991 Campeonato Brasileiro Série A runner-up, Clube Atlético Bragantino, and changed its name to Red Bull Bragantino.
 The club claims that it will be one of Brazil's best clubs in the future, being runner-up in the 2021 Copa Sudamericana.

 Fortaleza, club of Ceará state, recently accumulated appearances in the Campeonato Brasileiro Série A and Copa Sudamericana, being runner-up in the 2023 Copa Sudamericana, losing the final in penalty shootouts.